HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ㋆ 2023-07:
 * inform JrHw re FriDay as an "if possible" time.
   * do this via a XmmxH post (even if that is sent via an email)
+    * strive to refine communications
+      * discuss Jeremy's preferences: RSS , PmNotes that are triggered via a hared GitHub Comment
+        *
 * consider Tw & MySql
   * a solid AdMan business case is emerging
     * Mover Certification + ...